2018 Annual Report

 - Cindi Staples

-This graph illustrates the financial resources for programs offered, supported and managed from the Knox & Lincoln Counties office.
-Each year, Knox & Lincoln Counties tax dollars support UMaine Extension with physical office space, support staff salaries, office supplies, equipment and programming expenses.
+The graph below illustrates the financial resources for programs offered, supported and managed from the Knox & Lincoln Counties office.
+Each year, Knox and Lincoln Counties tax dollars support UMaine Extension with physical office space, support staff salaries, office supplies, equipment and programming expenses.

 As a unique partnership among federal, state and county governments, UMaine Extension uses funding from Maine counties and the University to match and leverage support from the United States Department of Agriculture, other federal grantors, state agencies and private foundations.
 Each UMaine Extension county office is also part of a statewide organization and the national Extension system.